The Facts

 Mechanic brings action in negligence against company

-The mechanic brought an action in negligence against the landscaping company, alleging amongst other things that it had failed to provide a safe place of work and permitted him to work on a loader which it knew to be defective.
+The mechanic brought an action in negligence against the landscaping company, alleging, among other things, that it had failed to provide a safe place of work and permitted him to work on a loader which it knew to be defective.

 It was for the court to determine whether the mechanic was entitled to compensation for his injuries and, if so, who should pay.